Ante Pavelić: Exile in Italy

 Pavelić left Germany under a false passport and went to Italy, where his family already lived.
 In Italy he frequently changed location and lived under false names, most often as "Antonio Serdar".
 Since he had been in contact with Italian authorities since 1927, he easily established contact with the fascists.
 In autumn 1929 he established contacts with Italian journalists and Mussolini's brother Arnaldo, who supported Croatian independence without any territorial concession.
 Pavelić created sympathy and understanding of Croats among Italians.

 That autumn Pavelić published a brochure called Establishment of the Croatian State: Lasting Peace in the Balkans which summarized important events of Croatian history.
-The Italian authorities did not want to formally support Ustaše or Pavelić, to protect their reputation; nevertheless, the group received support from Benito Mussolini, who saw them as a means to help destroy Yugoslavia and expand Italian influence in the Adriatic.
+The Italian authorities did not want to formally support Ustaše or Pavelić, to protect their reputation; nevertheless, the group received support from Mussolini, who saw them as a means to help destroy Yugoslavia and expand Italian influence in the Adriatic.
 Mussolini allowed Pavelić to live in exile in Rome and train his paramilitaries for war with Yugoslavia.
 In the Ustaša organization of 1929–1930, Pavelić's closest associates were Gustav Perčec, Branimir Jelić, Ivan Perčević and later Mladen Lorković and Mile Budak.

 The Ustaše began with the creation of military formations trained for sabotage and terrorism.

 With financial help from Mussolini, in 1931 Pavelić established terrorist training camps, first in Bovegno in the Brescia region, and encouraged the foundation of such camps all around Italy.
 Camps were founded in Borgotaro, Lepari and Janka-Puszta in Hungary.
 The Ustaše were involved with smuggling weapons and propaganda into Yugoslavia from their camps in Italy and Hungary.
 At the demands of Italian authorities, the camps were often moved.
 The main Ustaše headquarters was at first in Torino, and later in Bologna.

 On Pavelić's initiative, his associates established Ustaše associations in Belgium, Netherlands, France, Germany, Argentina, Uruguay, Bolivia, Brazil and North America.
 Pavelić also encouraged publishing magazines in various countries.

 The series of bombings and shootings by the Ustaše in Yugoslavia resulted in a severe crackdown on political activity as the state met terror with terror.
 Impoverished Croat peasants were hardest hit by the counter-terror, usually meted out by Serb policemen.